matthijs040/DWM1004C-anchor/README.md

 ## TODO:

 * create interface for connection to dwm chip.
-* create interface for connection to
+* create interface for connection to accelerometer chip.